This Twice Baked Spaghetti Squash and cheese has a rich, homemade turkey sauce all smothered with melted mozzarella cheese! Healthy, hearty and easy!

 I have a bad habit of picking up squash at the Farmer’s Market and then letting them languish on the counter for months.
-I exaggerate not.
+At the present time, I exaggerate not.

-When my husband and I were working in Cleveland, I bought a butternut squash with lavish plans of soup, and this poor squash sat around for 8 months.
+When my husband and I were working in Cleveland, I bought a butternut squash with lavish plans of soup.
+This poor squash sat around for 8 months.
 Eight months!
 It became the running joke.
 Who does that?

 Several months ago, I picked up a Delicata Squash because I thought it looked pretty, but I had no idea what to do with it.